 Harlequin: Ah, yes.
 She smiled at me…a blond lasagna…with a small round mountain of Parmesan Cheese on top.
 Just an isty bisty sprinkle.
 Not too isty bitsy, though.
 (He starts staring Colombina’s breasts again) Eat, she said, eat.
 She told me that there was more than enough to go around.
 More than enough.
 There was even more in Heaven.
 More in Heaven than on Earth.
 Then she caressed my forehead, my cheeks, my neck.
 She tickled me with her small white hands.
-It was better than butter.
+They were better than butter.

 Colombina: They should put you to death.
 The death penalty for all of those with their hands always among the clouds…

 Brighella: Without even looking where they put their feet!

 Colombina: Exactly!
 (She exits)